miguel-elmo/hire-public-api/README.md

 # Requisitions
-Is the foundation of all job recruitment process.
-We start by having a requisition before we are able to create Job Ad and Job Application into our system.
+Creating a requisition is the first step in the recruitment process as they form the foundation of all recruitment activities for a job.
+A requisition must first exist before Job Ads can be posted, and all job applications received are tracked within the Requisition.

 # Job Ad
-We can create multiple Job Ad under the same Requisition with different description, dates, etc.
+Multiple Job Ads can be posted per Requisition, and each can have individual settings and details.
+E.g. different location, description, dates, etc.

 # Job Application
-We can create Job Application directly to the Requisition or User or Candidates can apply through Job Ads.
+Job Applications are created within the Requisition when candidates apply to a Job Ad.
+Job Applications can also be created directly in the Requisition by an ELMO user. (edited)